IronScheme/IronScheme/README.md

 Running tests
 =============

+To run the R6RS test suite, call the `(ironscheme-test)` procedure.
+There are a few known failure cases (currently 3 for .NET desktop).
+This can be run from the release package as well to confirm IronScheme runs correctly on a new platform or framework.

 After building, you can use NUnit to run `IronScheme.Tests.dll` in the `IronScheme.Console` bin folder.

 There is also a batch file in the IronScheme directory called `test.cmd`.
 You can pass the `/verbose` to the batch file to see complete output in case of failures.